thaniri/personalwebsite/content/blog/2020-20-05-heromarine-reynor-tvz-tsl5.md

 ## Game Notes

 1. The timing attack at [7:30](https://youtu.be/0z0B-sr8LPs?t=3468) is great.
-HeroMarine uses smalls groups of Marines to threaten the hatchery, so that if Reynor decides to ever fight back they simply retreat into Siege Tank range.
+HeroMarine uses small groups of Marines to threaten the hatchery, so that if Reynor decides to ever fight back they simply retreat into Siege Tank range.
 Reynor makes it quite obvious that he is delaying for time, and HeroMarine brilliantly reads the game to know this is a sign that Reynor is taking the other fourth base.
-Withou any scouting or scanning at [8:15](https://youtu.be/0z0B-sr8LPs?t=3501) HeroMarine loads up two Medivacs to deny the other fourth base from Reynor.
+Withou any scouting or scanning, at [8:15](https://youtu.be/0z0B-sr8LPs?t=3501) HeroMarine loads up two Medivacs to deny the other fourth base from Reynor.
 After this move, HeroMarine is quite far ahead in the game.
-2. Just like in previous games, against Mutalisks HeroMarine continues to only create small numbers of Missile Turrets, and relies instead of reserve forces to chase around harassing Mutalisks.
+2. Just like in previous games against Mutalisks, HeroMarine continued to only create small numbers of Missile Turrets, and relied instead on using reserve forces to chase around harassing Mutalisks.
-3. A minor point, but at [9:00](https://youtu.be/0z0B-sr8LPs?t=3549) there really isn't much point to continuing the attack.
+3. A minor error, but at [9:00](https://youtu.be/0z0B-sr8LPs?t=3549) there really isn't much point to continuing the attack.
 The damage has been done, this army does not need to be suicided.
 HeroMarine's lead is still significant, but blunted after this move.
 4. In games with low Hellion counts, being conservative with the Hellions is the better play as it forces more honest defensive play from the Zerg, and also makes defending Zergling runbys easier.
 5. A very interesting point, when HeroMarine noticed that no Zerglings were defending against the Reaper, he rallied his second Reaper to a defensive position at [2:28](https://youtu.be/0z0B-sr8LPs?t=3160).
-As soon as he saw defending Zerglings, he move the second Reaper to the frontline.
+As soon as he saw defending Zerglings, he moved the second Reaper to the frontline.
 These minor points, while many of them missed in high level analyses like these, are the differentiators that mark a great player.

 # Series Retrospective